OnePlus 15T launched with 7,500mAh battery, 50MP dual cameras in China: Check price here

 The OnePlus 15T comes in multiple storage variants.
 The base model with 12GB RAM and 256GB storage starts at CNY 4,299 (around Rs 58,000).
 Other variants go up to 16GB RAM and 1TB storage, priced at CNY 5,699 (around Rs 78,000).
 Also Read: OnePlus shutting down in India, US, UK, EU, China?
 Know the TRUTH

-The OnePlus 15T features a 6.32-inch AMOLED display with Full HD+ resolution and up to 165Hz refresh rate.
-Under the hood, it is powered by a Snapdragon 8 Elite Gen 5 chipset, paired with up to 16GB RAM and 1TB storage.
+The phone features a 6.32-inch AMOLED display with Full HD+ resolution and a refresh rate ranging from 60Hz to 165Hz.
+Under the hood, it is powered by a Snapdragon 8 series chipset, paired with up to 16GB RAM and 1TB storage.
 On the software side, the phone runs ColorOS 16 based on Android 16.

-For photography, it features a dual rear camera setup headlined by a 50MP primary camera along with a 50MP periscope telephoto with 3.5x optical zoom.
-While the selfies are taken care of by a 16MP front camera.
-Interestingly, it also supports 8K video recording.
+The OnePlus 15T comes with a dual rear camera setup, which includes a 50MP primary sensor, a 50MP periscope telephoto camera with 3.5x optical zoom.
+This setup focuses more on usable zoom and clarity rather than just adding more lenses.
+On the front, you get a 16MP camera for selfies and video calls.
+The phone also supports 8K video recording.

-One of the biggest upgrades here is the battery, as the OnePlus 15T packs a 7,500mAh battery.
-OnePlus claims it can offer up to 22.8 hours of online video playback on a single charge.
-It also supports 100W fast wired charging and a 50W wireless charging option.
-You don’t have to worry about dust or water splashes as it gets IP66 + IP68 + IP69 + IP69K ratings.
+One of the biggest upgrades here is the battery.
+The OnePlus 15T packs a 7,500mAh battery, which is significantly larger than what we usually see in this segment.
+It supports fast wired charging and wireless charging, making it more practical despite the big battery size.
+OnePlus claims it can offer long hours of video playback on a single charge.

 Enroll for our free updates